phishnet/api-v5/README.md

-# API v5 Example
+# API v5 Examples

 ## How To Install
-1. Place both files on a public website.
+1. Place the files on a website or in a directory you can access.
-2. Edit the API key variable at the top of index.html
+2. Edit the API key variable in apikey.js
 3. Load the site in your web browser.

 ## What is this?